taucher4000/HA_InetBox/README.md

 # Home Assistant Add-on: Truma InetBox Emulator

-⚠️ THIS IS STILL IN PROGRESS AND IS NOT YET READY FOR USE ⚠️

 This Home Assistant add-on emulates a **Truma InetBox** to control a **Truma Combi Heater** via a UART LIN adapter.
 It is based on the [inetbox.py](https://github.com/danielfett/inetbox.py) implementation by [@danielfett](https://github.com/danielfett), and integrates seamlessly into Home Assistant through MQTT Auto Discovery.